 On or about June 22, 2016, we began mailing to certain stockholders a Notice of Internet Availability of Proxy Materials containing instructions on how to access our proxy materials, including our 2016 Annual Report, via the Internet.
 The Notice of Internet Availability of Proxy Materials also contains instructions on how to receive a paper copy of the proxy materials.
 Stockholders who did not receive the Notice of Internet Availability of Proxy Materials will receive a paper copy of the Notice of Annual Meeting of Stockholders, Proxy Statement, Form of Proxy and 2016 Annual Report, which we also began mailing on or about June 22, 2016.
-Copies of our Notice of Annual Meeting of Stockholders, Proxy Statement, Form of Proxy Statement, Form of Proxy and 2016 Annual Report, which we also began mailing on about June 22, 2016.
-Copies of our Notice of Annual Meeting of Stockholders, Proxy Statement, Form of Proxy and 2016 Annual Report, which we also began mailing on about June 22, 2016.
+Copies of our Notice of Annual Meeting of Stockholders, Proxy Statement, Form of Proxy and 2016 Annual Report are available at www.proxyvote.com.